 With whom do we share your personal information?

-Third parties such as a finance lender (where applying for a finance option).
 In connection with the above purposes, your personal information may be transferred to, or otherwise processed by third party service providers acting on our behalf, our agents and law enforcement authorities (including the police).

 Access to Information